 Students begin participating in research during their first year and continue throughout the four-year to six-year program.
-Starting in fall 2022, fully funded students with research assistantships are assigned to work 10 hours per week with their faculty advisor and attend onboarding events 10 hours per week for the first semester.
+Starting in fall 2022, Fully funded students with research assistantships are assigned to work 10 hours per week with their faculty advisor and attend onboarding events 10 hours per week for the first semester.
 Then in their second semester in the program, students will work 10 hours per week with their faculty advisor and 10 hours per week with a second faculty member from the research pool.
 This process will continue in their second year in the program (other equivalent options may be determined.), as appropriate.
 Assistantships are determined by matching the interests and expertise of the student with appropriate faculty members as closely as possible.
 Through assistantships, coursework and specialization activities, doctoral students have opportunities to be involved in the design and implementation of impactful studies; collection and analysis of data; and writing, presenting and publishing research reports.

-As part of the EPE program, students may choose to serve in an internship for a maximum of two semesters or a teaching assistantship for 10 hours (.25 FTE) in their second or third year in the program, for a maximum of three semesters.
-Both the internship option or the teaching assistantship option must meet with their primary faculty advisor's approval.
+As part of the LLT program, students serve in a teaching assistantship for 10 hours (.25 FTE) in their second or third year in the program, for a minimum of one semester up to a maximum of three semesters with their primary faculty advisor's approval.
 The remaining 10 hours of their graduate assistantship are spent in a research assistantship (.25 FTE) with their primary faculty advisor.
-In order to secure a teaching assistantship, students will work with their primary faculty advisor and their academic advisor the semester prior to their assistantship placement (September for a spring placement and February for a fall placement).
+To secure a teaching assistantship, students will work with their primary faculty advisor and their academic advisor the semester prior to their assistantship placement (September for a spring placement and February for a fall placement).